 But the growing divide between these elected officials and those that elected them is so blatant that it’s almost comical.
 As public discontent and disapproval have risen, these same officials are patting themselves on their backs for a job well done.

 The takeaway: Business owners need to be in touch with the people in their target markets.
-This includes having some understanding of their attitudes, values, and behaviors as well as any other factors that may influence both their purchasing decisions and the way that they will use your product or service.
+This includes having some understanding of their attitudes, values, and behaviours as well as any other factors that may influence both their purchasing decisions and the way that they will use your product or service.
 There is nothing wrong with patting yourselves on the back for all of your hard work and dedication, but you want your customers to be patting you on the back as well.
 If they’re not, then something’s wrong.

 3. No one knows how to effectively tap into the collective discontent.
 Whether or not you’re a supporter of President Obama, it’s hard to deny the savvy with which his Presidential election campaign was executed.
 His messages of “Hope” and “Change” were appropriate, well-timed, and well-targeted.